Population: 9,113,000 Capital: Tegucigalpa

 Honduras is the most mountainous country in Central America with 50% of the land covered by forest.
 The climate is tropical with cooler more temperate weather in the mountains.
 These conditions make Honduras an ideal place to grow great quality coffee.

-There are about 110,000 thousand coffee producers in Honduras and 92% of them are small producers.
-The amount of jobs created by coffee production helps this country thrive significantly.
-About 12.5% of the entire population are given jobs as a result of the coffee production.
-Coffee production and exports saved the state of Honduras from a certain bankruptcy following the 2009 political crisis.
-The combination of a record crop and unusually high international coffee prices generated employment and hard currency, which allowed the Honduran economy to stay afloat and not collapse.
+There are about 110,000 thousand coffee producers in Honduras and 92% of them are small farmers.
+The amount of jobs created by coffee production helps the country’s economy significantly.
+About 12.5% of the entire population are employed as a result of the coffee production.
+Coffee production and exports even saved the state of Honduras from a certain bankruptcy following the 2009 political crisis.
+The combination of a record crop and unusually high international coffee prices generated employment and hard currency, which allowed the Honduran economy to stay afloat.

-In 2011 it became Central America’s biggest coffee producer and in 2012 it ranked seventh in the world, just behind Ethiopia, the birthplace of coffee.
+In 2011 Honduras became Central America’s biggest coffee producer and in 2016 it ranked sixth in the world, just behind Ethiopia, the birthplace of coffee.

 HISTORY to PRESENT DAY: